jedwards1211/npm-fetch-changelog/README.md

 # Caveats

-`what-broke` inevitably fails to find changelog entries for some packages/releases because many maintainers are not very detail-oriented about it (and don't choose to use excellent tools that would do the work for them, like [`semantic-release`](https://github.com/semantic-release/semantic-release)).
+`npm-fetch-changelog` inevitably fails to find changelog entries for some packages/releases because many maintainers are not very detail-oriented about it (and don't choose to use excellent tools that would do the work for them, like [`semantic-release`](https://github.com/semantic-release/semantic-release)).

-However, I've also seen cases where some versions were never published to npm (for instance, at the time of writing, `superagent` version 5.0.0 was never published to npm, yet it does have a changelog entry). `what-broke` currently only displays changelog entries for published versions.
+However, I've also seen cases where some versions were never published to npm (for instance, at the time of writing, `superagent` version 5.0.0 was never published to npm, yet it does have a changelog entry). `npm-fetch-changelog` currently only displays changelog entries for published versions.

 # API Tokens

 GitHub heavily rate limits public API requests, but allows more throughput for authenticated requests.
-If you set the `GH_TOKEN` environment variable to a personal access token, `what-broke` will use it when requesting GitHub releases.
+If you set the `GH_TOKEN` environment variable to a personal access token, `npm-fetch-changelog` will use it when requesting GitHub releases.

-`what-broke` will also use the `NPM_TOKEN` environment variable or try to get the npm token from your `~/.npmrc`, so that it can get information for private packages you request.
+`npm-fetch-changelog` will also use the `NPM_TOKEN` environment variable or try to get the npm token from your `~/.npmrc`, so that it can get information for private packages you request.

 # CLI

 ```
-npm i -g what-broke
+npm i -g npm-fetch-changelog
 ```

 ```
-what-broke <package name>
+npm-fetch-changelog <package name>
 ```

 Prints changelog entries fetched from GitHub for each